iampawan/Widgy/README.md

 ✅ **Non-intrusive Integration** – Works with or without `dataflow` dependency in your app.
 ✅ **Automatic `widgy_registry.dart` Management** – Keeps track of registered widgets efficiently.
 ✅ **Selective Widget Registration** – Allows you to manually choose which widgets to register.
 ✅ **No Flutter SDK Scanning Issues** – Avoids scanning Flutter SDK and external packages.
+✅ **Widget Dependency Graph** – Generate an interactive dependency graph of widgets.

 ---